inyokaproject/inyoka-legacy/docs/source/developers_fable.rst

 Indent your CSS 2.1 valid code with 4 spaces and adapt common formatting styles.

-If widely supported you can use css3 features.
+If widely supported you can use CSS 3 features.

 Naming Guide